Factorization of the dijet cross section in hadron-hadron collisions: Introduction

 A more rigorous expression will be derived in Sec.~\ref{fact}.
-Here $\mathbf{H}$ is the hard function depending only on the hard scales, and $\mathbf{S}$ is the soft function which describes the soft interactions among the energetic particles.
+Here $\mathbf{H}$ is the hard function depending only on the hard scales, and $\mathbf{S}$ is the soft function which describes the soft radiations interspersed between the energetic particles.
 The hard and soft functions are matrices in color space because they arise from different color channels.
-Near threshold, the incoming partons are described by the collinear distribution functions $f_{i/N}$, for the parton $i$ to be contained in the hadron $N$, rather than the parton distribution functions (PDFs) $\phi_{i/N}$.
-The distinction will be discussed later.
-And $\mathcal{J}_i$ are the integrated jet functions describing the outgoing collinear particles prescribed by a jet algorithm in the final state.
+The incoming partons emit particles in the initial radiation, and the off-shell partons participate in the hard scattering.
+These processes are described by the beam functions $B_{i/N}$, for the parton $i$ entering into the hard interaction from the hadron $N$~\cite{Stewart:2009yx}.
+And $\mathcal{J}_i$ are the integrated jet functions describing the outgoing collinear particles in the final state, prescribed by a jet algorithm.